Dijsselbloem says deposit scheme plan needs certain conditions-paper

 He told the Handelsblatt newspaper in an interview that the European Commission's proposal for a European Deposit Insurance Scheme (EDIS) was a "good basis for negotiation".

-"We need to use the transitional phase toward full deposit insurance in 2024 to reduce risks in banks balances," he told the paper.
+"We need to use the transitional phase towards full deposit insurance in 2024 to reduce risks in banks balances," he told the paper.

 The Commission proposed last month guaranteeing European Union bank deposits of up to 100,000 euros, no matter which bank or country they are in by 2024, in a bid to complete the 28-nation bloc's banking union.